-Partnering with @OceanConservancy to support leaders in the Department of Commerce (Gov. Raimondo) and NOAA (Email for letter)
+Partnering with @OceanConservancy to support leaders in the Department of Commerce (Gov. Raimondo) and NOAA (Dr. Rick Spinrad) (Email for letters)

 Partnering with @EnvDefenseFund to support strong leadership at the Environmental Protection Agency (Administrator nominee Michael Regan) and the Council on Environmental Quality (Chair nominee Brenda Mallory) (Email for letters)